PraveenSubramani88/DS_Learning_Repo/Deep_Learning_README.md

 ---

-Absolutely!
-Let’s break this down into **simple, beginner-friendly terms** so it's easier to understand.
-Imagine I’m explaining it to someone new to machine learning or neural networks.
-Here we go:

----

 ### 🔍 What are Embeddings?

 Think of **embeddings** like turning real-world things (like words, pictures, or items) into **numbers** that a computer can understand — but **smart numbers** that capture *meaning*.